Atlas Timestamping

 |---|---|

-| Who can witness | Identities with recognized witnessing competence from the previous governance cycle. |
+| Who can witness | Identities with currently recognized witnessing competence (matured and not superseded). |

 | Witness power | √(witnessing trust score) — same square-root scaling as all trust-derived power. |